 There are 5 drive bays for 3.5″ drives in which you can install 5 hard drives or up to 9 SSD’s.
 This feature is really badass although you can’t install a long graphics card if you put all the drive bays together.
 The other thing you can do is that you can remove all of these mounts and install a 240mm radiator at the front and long graphics card for better performance and cooling at the same time.
 The official page says it’s possible to install a 240mm radiator at the top and some users also said the same, however, I am not sure how is this possible if there is an Optical drive bay at the top.
 Nonetheless, it’s also possible to install tall CPU air coolers in this chassis.

 The side panels have small honeycombs like holes which are good for ventilation and you can install multiple fans at the top, rear or at the front.
 This case is present in m6 different colours which you can choose to match your components.[rwp_box id=”3″]

 Phanteks Enthoo Evolv Mini-ITX case

-Phanteks Enthoo Evolv is more like a small mid tower than an ITX cube it’s because of its construction to support every type of cooler and graphics card.
-With a lot of space inside, the cable management and water cooling is breeze and the solid construction at an affordable price is unmatchable
+Phanteks Enthoo Evolv is more like a small mid-tower than an ITX cube it’s because of its construction to support every type of cooler and graphics card.
+With a lot of space inside, the cable management and water cooling is a breeze and the solid construction at an affordable price is unmatchable

 Perhaps, this case is much better for the price you pay for it.
 It has a similar design to a mini Mid tower and has a huge motherboard tray cutout for installing a custom CPU cooler easily.
 The back of the motherboard tray doesn’t have enough room for thick cables however, the side has a little deeper space where the cable grommets are.
 Since most of the cables will pass through that area, you won’t have any problem in routeing the cables together with those two Phanteks straps.